eclewlow/Prophet6SoundLibrarian/README.md

 4. It is now safe to freely edit without worrying about your most recent Prophet 6 user banks, as you can easily load them from the `.p6lib` backup you just created and click Send All to restore the Prophet 6 user banks.
 5. Happy editing!

-### Transferring Patches between the Prophet 6 and Prophet6SoundLibrarian
+### Transfer Buttons

-Click the "Receive All" button to read all 500 user bank patches from the Prophet 6.
-This will overwrite the current library being displayed in the PATCH LIST area.
+- `Receive All` - read all 500 user bank patches from the Prophet 6.  `IMPORTANT!`  This will overwrite the entire current working library.

-Click the "Send All" button to write all 500 patches in the current library to the Prophet 6.
-This will overwrite all Prophet 6 user banks with current library.
+- `Send All` - write all 500 patches in the current library to the Prophet 6.  `IMPORTANT!` This will overwrite all 500 Prophet 6 user banks with the current working library.

-Click the "Receive" button while the PATCH LIST table has rows selected to read the selected Bank/Programs from
+- `Receive` - receive from the connected Prophet 6 the currently selected working library bank/programs. `IMPORTANT!` This will overwrite the selected user banks in the current working library.

-Click the "Send" button
+- `Send` - write to the connected Prophet 6 the currently selected working library bank/programs.  `IMPORTANT!` This will write the currently selected bank/programs to the respective Prophet 6 bank/program numbers.